neuralvis/elpa-mirror/melpa/mood-one-theme-readme.txt

 Features offered:
 * Beautiful dark color scheme inspired by the Doom One theme
-* Custom fringe bitmaps for diff-hl and flycheck
+* Custom fringe bitmaps for diff-hl, flycheck, and flymake
 * Lightweight with no dependencies

 To enable custom fringe bitmaps for `diff-hl':